MOHAMMAD-ADNAN-ALAZZAM/cookie-stand/README.md

 # The minimum number of customers per hour.
 # The maximum number of customers per hour.
 # The average number of cookies purchased per customer.
+# add table in js .
+# add color and style in css for page and the table .